sisiyao/PilotMVC/README.md

 ### `Static CSS Assets`

 The Ruby on Pilot framework will serve up css stylesheets with a Rack middleware for static assets.
-To use this feature, create your css files under `app/stylesheets/` and link the relevant stylesheets in your html view files using like so:
+To use this feature, create your css files under `app/stylesheets/` and link the relevant stylesheets in your html view files like so:
 ```html
   <head>
     <link rel="stylesheet" href="/stylesheets/reset.css" type="text/css">